Visible Light Indoor Positioning with a Single LED and Distributed Single-Element OIRS: An Iterative Approach with Adaptive Beam Steering: System and Channel Models

 \subsection{Problem Definition}

-Our aim is to tackle the problem of estimating the unknown \gls{PD} position $\bm{u}$, using information conveyed by both \gls{LoS} and \gls{NLoS} signal contributions.
+We tackle the problem of estimating the \gls{PD} position $\bm{u}$, using information conveyed by both \gls{LoS} and \gls{NLoS} paths.
 To this aim, an indirect (two-step) adaptive localization paradigm is pursued: in a first step, we estimate the \gls{LoS} distance $d$ between the \gls{LED} and the \gls{PD}, along with the set of \gls{NLoS} distances $\{d_n\}_{n=1}^N$, each corresponding to a signal path via the $n$-th \gls{OIRS}.
 Then, in the second step, these estimated distances are used to initialize a \emph{low-complexity} iterative localization algorithm.
 The resulting \gls{PD} position estimate is then fed back into an adaptive beam-steering strategy to dynamically adjust the control angles $\alpha_n$ and $\beta_n$ of each \gls{OIRS}.
-This process aims to resolve the initial misalignment and progressively reorient all \glspl{OIRS} toward the \gls{PD}, so enhancing the accuracy of the localization process.
+This process aims to progressively reorient all \glspl{OIRS} toward the \gls{PD}, so enhancing the accuracy of the localization process.